Beepsandbreakthroughs

 A mechanical arrangement where the center of gravity of all moving parts stays fixed during operation, even as individual components move relative to each other.
 This prevents the robot from “pushing back” on its mounting...

-Recursive Newton-Euler Formulation
+Recursive Newton-Euler formulation

 A computational method for calculating reaction forces between every link in the robot chain.
 Used in dynamics analysis but can be computationally expensive.
 The Recursive Newton-Euler (RNE) formulation is a computational...